 Selecting The Correct Fishing Beads Size

 You’ll also need to match your hook size accordingly depending on the size of the beads.
-If your hook is to small you may have issues with setting the hook.
+If your hook is too small you may have issues with being able to set the hook.
 If you need the extra weight of a larger bead, use a dual bead setup with smaller beads.
 This way the bead size will not interfere with the hook.

-Selecting fishing beads colors for optimal effectiveness
+Selecting colors for optimal effectiveness

 Many times fishing beads are selected because of their bold coloring.
-Bright colors and be effective in murky water conditions when visibility is poor.
+Bright colors can be effective in murky water conditions when visibility is poor.
 However, in clear water conditions, natural colors tend to produce the best results.
 Select your bead colors based on the types of fish that are in the water and the water and weather conditions.
 For example on an overcast day with clear water conditions overly bright colors might not we necessary.